wagtail/wagtail/docs/advanced_topics/customisation/customising_group_views.rst

         verbose_name = "AD group"
         verbose_name_plural = "AD groups"

-However, there is no role field on the Wagtail group 'edit' or 'create' page.
+However, there is no role field on the Wagtail group 'edit' or 'create' view.
-To add it, inherit from Wagtail group form and add a new field.
+To add it, inherit from ``wagtail.users.forms.GroupForm`` and add a new field:

 .. code-block:: python